BOILERPLATE VS VIBE CODING

 What Vibe Coding Gets Right — And Why Boilerplates Feel Obsolete

-Let’s acknowledge the elephant in the room: AI coding tools are genuinely incredible.
-Claude Code can scaffold a full Next.js app with auth and billing from a conversation.
-Cursor can generate complete API routes from a comment.
-Windsurf can wire up Stripe integration in minutes.
-For a solo founder shipping an MVP, the speed advantage over traditional development is real — not theoretical.
+AI coding tools are fast, and the speed is not hype.
+Claude Code scaffolds a full Next.js app with auth and billing from one conversation.
+Cursor generates complete API routes from a comment.
+Windsurf wires up a Stripe integration in minutes.
+For a solo founder shipping an MVP, that is a real advantage over traditional development.

-If you’re evaluating whether vibe coding vs a SaaS boilerplate is the right choice, the answer starts with understanding what each actually gives you.
-Vibe coding gives you speed.
-A good prompt generates working code in seconds.
-You can build features, iterate on UX, and ship a prototype faster than most teams finish their sprint planning.
+So the answer to “vibe coding or a SaaS boilerplate?” starts with what each one actually gives you.
+Vibe coding gives you speed: a good prompt generates working code in seconds.
+You can build features, iterate on UX, and ship a prototype faster than most teams finish sprint planning.
 It’s the reason many developers now ask: “Do I even need a boilerplate anymore?”

 The Part Nobody Shows You: What Happens at Week 3

-Week 10 Rewrite likely.
-Quality and security compromised.
+4. Week 10 Rewrite likely.
+Quality and security slip.

 SaaS Boilerplate vs Vibe Coding: What Does Each Really Cost?

-If you’re weighing whether to build a SaaS from scratch with AI or start on a boilerplate, the honest comparison is dollars and weeks.
 Building from scratch is cheap to start and expensive to maintain.
-A boilerplate is the reverse: a one-time cost that skips the weeks of undifferentiated work, and the gap between free and paid SaaS boilerplates rarely comes down to the sticker price alone.
+A boilerplate is the reverse: a one-time cost that skips weeks of undifferentiated work.
+Here it is in dollars, weeks, and capabilities.

 Upfront cost $0 + your AI subscription $149–$399 one-time (VibeReady)